umarhassan-mitodl/21g.026-spring-2018/content/pages/assignments/paper-assignment-guidelines.md

 *   Structure (Is the paper organized in an understandable manner?
 Are citations included?
 Are they used appropriately?
 Are page numbers included?)
 *   Writing (Is the paper spell-checked?
 How is the use of grammar?
 Is sentence structure varied?
 Is the writing polished?)

-For guidance on how to cite work in your paper, please consult [Chicago Citation Style: Footnotes and Bibliography.
-(PDF)](https://politics.ucsc.edu/undergraduate/chicago%20style%20guide.pdf)
+For guidance on how to cite work in your paper, please consult {{% resource_link "1b82aa41-9629-43bc-b941-581b3d9360e4" "Chicago Citation Style: Footnotes and Bibliography.
+(PDF)" %}}

 How to go about writing this paper (in case you’re stuck):